vegaprotocol/documentation/docs/concepts/vega-chain.md

 * For the epoch after un-nominating validators (see below), tokens are not auto-nominated, to provide time to change the delegation / remove tokens.

 ### Un-nominating validators
 Participants can remove their nomination at the end of an epoch, or immediately.
 The un-nominated tokens will be restored back to the participant's associated token balance.

+If nominated tokens are moved to a different Ethereum address, they are un-nominated immediately, (equivalent to ['un-nominate now'](/docs/concepts/vega-chain#un-nominate-now)) and rewards are forfeited for that epoch.

 #### Un-nominate towards the end of the epoch
 A participant can un-nominate towards the end of the current epoch, which means the stake is not used for the validator from the following epoch.
+The participant, and their nominated validator, is entitled to the rewards from that epoch (unlike when un-nominating now).

 The action is announced in the next available block of the same epoch, but the nominator keeps their nomination active until the last block of that epoch.
 At that point, the tokens are returned.
 The nominator cannot move those tokens before the epoch ends.